wandb/docs/docs/guides/hosting/data-security/secure-storage-connector.md

 * Generate credentials: username/password, accessKey/secretAccessKey, or similar
 * Enable encryption.
 * Enable bucket versioning.
-* Configure CORs: Use the policies described in the cloud specific sections as starting point.
+* Configure CORS: Use the policies described in the cloud specific sections as starting point.

   </TabItem>